Klepac-Ceraj-Lab/echo_metadata/processing_SOP.md

 template.
 Save each page of sample labels as `.docx` and `.pdf` file in the format `YYYY-MM-DD_fecal_#`.
 Once ready, print each **pdf** file of labels onto Tough Tags (Cat.
 No. ).
 Pages tend to stick to each other so load and print each page one-by-one.
-Label each printed page of labels with Sharpie with date and #/total # pages.
+Label each printed page of labels with marker with date and #/total # pages.

 ```